Our adaptive clothing guide & collection

 Jersey T-shirt

-Accessible openings – poppers from neckline to the sleeve to allow full exposure as needed.
+Accessible openings: Poppers from the neckline to the sleeve to allow full exposure as needed.
 Soft tape has also been used here for added comfort.

-Poppers replace buttons down the front of the shirt – for ease of dressing for customers with low dexterity.
+Magnetic buttons down the front of the shirt for ease of dressing for customers with low dexterity.

 Adaptive clothing: seated options